bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### Bucket Rules (Recommended)

 The `rules` command helps you set up AI-specific rules for your project.
-These rules enable AI tools to better understand how to work with Bucket and feature flags and how they should be used in your codebase.
+These rules enable AI tools to better understand how to work with Bucket and flags and how they should be used in your codebase.

 ```bash
 npx bucket rules [--format <cursor|copilot>] [--yes]